TaxMate – Accurate & KRA-compliant PAYE and Net pay calculator in Kenya

-Housing Levy 0.00
+Housing Levy (1.5%) KSh 750.00

-Taxable Pay 0.00
+Taxable Pay KSh 44,875.00

-Personal Relief 0.00
+Personal Relief – KSh 2,400.00

 Calculation based on official KRA PAYE calculation guidelines.

-How PAYE is calculated in Kenya
+How to calculate PAYE in Kenya

 Your tax rate per month or per year is calculated by subtracting all allowable deductions from your gross salary to determine your chargeable income (taxable income after all deductions).

 Once you have calculated your taxable income, apply the KRA tax bands as provided in the Finance Act of 2023 to determine your PAYE.
+Our PAYE calculator automatically determines your KRA tax band based on your taxable income.

-But wait, that’s not all!
-You are entitled to a tax relief of KSh 2,400 per month, which is subtracted from your PAYE to “Lighten your tax burden”.
-Our PAYE calculator automatically and accurately determines your tax based on your taxable income.
+You are entitled to a tax relief of KSh 2,400 per month, which is subtracted from your PAYE to lighten your tax burden.

-KRA TAX bands 2025
+KRA tax bands 2026

 Tax band per month